LGchuke/Web/README.md

 *   res -- Resource like background imgs, some color, etc...
 It should be rebuilt
 *   svg -- SVG demos!
 * tucao -- Don't care about this one😝
-* Utility -- I was, was wandering to write some utilities...
+* utility -- I was, was wandering to write some utilities...